• Skip to main content

 It’s possible to use a kit and have the structure finished in as little as a day.
 That means you can begin enjoying the space almost immediately.

-Once it’s up, you can use it for the perfect place to relax after work, catch a breeze during the day, or just have some quiet time.
+Once it’s up, you can use it as the perfect place to relax after work, catch a breeze during the day, or just have some quiet time.
 Along with being your own private sanctuary, using the space to display your favorite potted and hanging plants is a great approach.

 Many of the benefits of pergolas have to do with adding function to your landscape.
 They certainly create spaces that you can use for sitting comfortably outdoors.
 In terms of appearance, they provide a finished look to the space as well as visual interest.

-Another important advantage is the impact on your property values.
-The right type of pergola will increase the market value of the property.
 That may not be important right now, but it will make a difference in the price you can get if you decide to sell at some point.

 Never overlook the benefit of having a private space outdoors.
 You can easily design a pergola using lattice panels or louvered doors to allow you the best of both worlds.
 Open the panels or doors when you want to have more of an open feel.
 When you are in the mood for privacy but still want to be outdoors, close them.